cleverpush/cleverpush-developer-docs/docs/sdks/android/geofencelocation.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-If device's API level is equal or above 29 than after giving location permission dialog will open.
-On click `Go to Settings` button app's setting screen will open and perform `Permission -> Location -> Allow all the time` for geo fence.
+If the device's API level is 29 or above, a dialog will appear after granting location permission.
+Clicking the `Go to Settings` button will open the app's settings screen.
+From there, please navigate to `Permissions -> Location -> Allow all the time` to enable geofence functionality.